-City Manager - Mr. James Holgersson - with the City since June, 2005, received his bachelor's degree from Augustana College in Illinois and a master's degree in public administration from the University of Arkansas.
+City Manager - Mr. James Holgersson - with the City since June, 2005, received his bachelor's degree from Augustana College in Illinois and a Master's degree in Public Administration from the University of Arkansas.
 He is an active member of the International City/County Management Association.
-Prior to joining the City, he served as a deputy city manager with the City of San Jose, California, city manager in Waco, Texas and Kalamazoo, Michigan.
+Prior to joining the City, he served as a deputy city manager with the City of San Jose, California, and as city manager of the cities of Waco, Texas and Kalamazoo, Michigan.
 In addition he served as Executive Director of the Rapoport Foundation in Waco.